 Nausea is very common in the early weeks of pregnancy.
 Some women feel sick, and some are sick.
 It can happen at any time of day – or even all day long.

 Hormonal changes in the first three months are probably one cause.
 Nausea usually disappears around the 12th to 14th weeks.
 It can be one of the most trying problems in early pregnancy.
-It comes at a time when you may be feeling tired and emotional, and when many people around you may not realise that you are pregnant.
+It comes at a time when you may be feeling tired and emotional, and when many people around you may not realize that you are pregnant.

 How to avoid nausea and morning sickness